1-3 System developers/DevOps

 – Knowledge or interest in biomedical research and infrastructure.

-	- Ability to work both individually and in collaboration with colleagues in
+– Ability to work both individually and in cooperation with personnel in widely different fields.

-	different fields

 Personal suitability will strongly affect the recruitment for this position.

 The employment is a permanent position, probationary period may be applied.